 Where possible, we transport waste materials via barge on London’s waterways – which not only reduces CO2 emissions, but also saves congestion on the capital’s roads.
 On average, we manage to save 64 vehicle movements a week through using London’s canals and rivers to transport waste.

 Most of the waste that we transport this way is the non-recyclable materials we recover.
-In keeping with our ‘zero waste direct to landfill’ commitment, this waste is sent to Energy from Waste (EfW) facilities inside London.
+In keeping with our ‘zero waste direct to landfill’ commitment, this waste is sent to energy from waste (EfW) facilities inside London for recovery.

 We handle around 62,000 tonnes of non-recyclable waste this way each year.
 The energy recovered when this is incinerated generates c.44,000MWh – enough to power 13,000 households in London for a year.